Performance and Scalability Best Practices

 Why Sparse Matrices?

-• Reduce memory usage by 10-100x for typical networks
+• Cuts memory by an order of magnitude for typical networks

 Example: